 (c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.

-(d) In our opinion the aforesaid standalone financial Standards specified underSection 133 of the Act.
+(d) In our opinion the aforesaid standalone financial statements comply with theIndian Accounting Standards specified under Section 133 of the Act.

-(e) On the basis of the written representations received from the directors as on 31March 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2019 from being appointed as a director in terms of Section164(2) of the Act.
+(e) On the basis of the written representations received from the directors as on 31March 2021 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2021 from being appointed as a director in terms of Section164(2) of the Act.

 (f) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure B".

 iii.
-There are no amounts required to be transferred to Investor Education andProtection Fund by the Company - (Refer Note No. 57 to Standalone financial Statement)
+There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Group (Refer Note No. 61 to the standalone financialstatements).

-(C) With respect to the matter to be included in the Auditors' Report under section197(16):
+(C) With respect to the matter to be included in the Auditors Report undersection 197(16):

 | ||For FORD RHODES PARKS & CO.LLP |

 Annexure A to the Independent Auditors' Report

-i. a) The company is maintaining proper records showing full particulars includingquantitative details and situation of fixed. assets
+i. a) The company is maintaining proper records showing full particulars includingquantitative details and situation of fixed assets.

-c) The title deeds of immovable properties are held in the earlier name of company viz.Leading Edge Systems Limited and process to change to present name is in progress.
+c) The title deeds of immovable properties are held in the earlier name of company viz.Leading Edge Systems Limited and process to change to present name is still in progress.

 ii.
 The Companys inventory comprises of traded hardware and software.

 iii.
 The Company has granted unsecured loans to companies firms or other partiescovered in the register maintained under Section 189 of the Companies Act 2013.
 Theseloans are interest free and there are no stipulations as to repayment of the loan.
-In ouropinion and according to the information and explanation given to us the terms andconditions of the loans given by the company are prima facie not prejudicial to theinterest of the company for the reasons fully explained in Note No. 39.
+In ouropinion and according to the information and explanation given to us the terms andconditions of the loans given by the company are prima facie not prejudicial to theinterest of the company for the reasons fully explained in Note No.40.

 iv.
 In our opinion and according to information and explanation given to us thecompany has complied with the provision of Section 185 and 186 of the Companies Act withrespect of providing or granting of loans making investments and providing guarantees andsecurities.